open-source-firmware/flat-image-tree/README.md

-# Document master project for the Flat Image Tree Specification #
+# Document master project for the Flattened Image Tree Specification #

 The latest release of the specification can be found at https://github.com/open-source-firmware/flat-image-tree

 This [repository](https://github.com/open-source-firmware/flat-image-tree) holds
-the source for the generation of the Flat Image Tree Specification using Sphinx and LaTeX.
+the source for the generation of the Flattened Image Tree Specification using Sphinx and LaTeX.

 ## Mailing list: flat-image-tree@lists.osfw.foundation ##
    * Use this mailing list for submitting patches, questions and general discussion